boazbk/tcs/lec_11_running_time.md

 It also allows to talk about security in non asymptotic terms such as a scheme having "$128$ bits of security".

 > # {.remark title="Non uniformity in practice" #nonunif}
-While it  can sometimes be a real issue, in many natural settings the difference between uniformity and non-uniform-thmity does not seem to arise.
+While it  can sometimes be a real issue, in many natural settings the difference between uniform and non-uniform computation  does not seem to so important.
 In particular, in all the examples of problems not known to be in $\mathbf{P}$ we discussed before: longest path, 3SAT, factoring, etc., these problems are also not known to be in $\mathbf{P_{/poly}}$ either.
 Thus, for "natural" functions, if you pretend that $TIME(T(n))$  is roughly the same as $SIZE(T(n))$, you will be right more often than wrong.